 Upon application from the Commission the supreme court may do any of the following:

-· Retire a judicial officer for a permanent physical or mental disability which substantially interferes with the performance of judicial duties.
+Retire a judicial officer for a permanent physical or mental disability which substantially interferes with the performance of judicial duties.
+Some examples include:

 If a complaint appears to be supported by evidence but even if it were to be proven, it would not justify action by the supreme court (for example, the misconduct was minor or a one-time violation), the Commission may handle the matter by warning the judicial officer or employee that future misconduct may result in more serious discipline.
 The commission does not report matters handled in this way to the supreme court.

-Judge Cartenson failed to file Rule 200 Reports, a monthly report of matters taken under advisement in any case for longer than 60 days, together with an explanation of the reasons for the delay and an expected date of decision.
-Judge Cartenson was suspended for 30 days.
+Judge Cartensen failed to file Rule 200 Reports, a monthly report of matters taken under advisement in any case for longer than 60 days, together with an explanation of the reasons for the delay and an expected date of decision.
+Judge Cartensen was suspended for 30 days.

 Judge Eads waged a campaign of intimidation against an attorney.
 He was suspended for 60 days.

 The Supreme Court found that Judge Jenkins made irrelevant, degrading and personal characterizations of persons appearing in court.
 Public reprimand was decided to be the appropriate sanction.